mrshakil015/Web-Application-with-Django/Class-05/REAMDE.md

 <details>
 <summary><b>Django App & Models:</b></summary>
  Django model is a Python class that represents a database table.
-Django models are used to define the structure of the data in your application and how it will be stored in the database.
+Django models are used to define the structure of the data in our application and how it will be stored in the database.

 Each attribute of a Django model class represents a database field, and the type of the attribute determines the type of the corresponding database column.
 Django provides built-in field types such as IntegerField, CharField, DateTimeField, etc., and you can also create custom field types if needed.

 ### Process of createing app and models:

++ First Create Project Directory and Virtual Environment
 + Activate Virtual Environment:
     ```cmd
     .\environmentName\Scripts\activate